jessetane/splicer/readme.md

       main: true
     },
     ports: {
-      80: true, // tls option will force any unencrypted traffic that looks like http to be redirected to https
+      80: true, // mapping 80 to a specific destination port is unnecessary for apps that set the tls option
+                // but it should be explitly opened for answering acme http challenges and redirecting new visitors
       443: 4430
     }
   },